stevecoding100/personal-finance-tracker/README.md

 # 💰 Personal Finance Tracker

 A full-stack personal finance tracker that helps users manage their income, expenses, savings goals, and budgets — all in one intuitive dashboard.
-Built with React, Node.js, PostgreSQL, and Docker.
+Built with React, Node.js, and PostgreSQL.

 ---